The unglamorous lives of business travellers in Asia

-To many of us, the life of a business traveller seems exactly as glamorous as this.
+To many of us, the life of a business traveler seems exactly as glamorous as this.
 After all, this is a job that pays you to fly.
 What could be better than that?

-A study commissioned by the Singapore Tourism Board discovered that 69 percent of Southeast Asia’s population of travellers consist of “young digital millennials.”
-And increasingly, younger business travellers are seeking better travel options.
+A study commissioned by the Singapore Tourism Board discovered that 69 percent of Southeast Asia’s population of travelers consists of “young digital millennials.”
+And increasingly, younger business travelers are seeking better travel options.
 They’re looking for more autonomy and richer experiences — and hence, more flexible travel policies from their companies.

-The same survey also found that Asian business travellers are twice as likely as their Europeans counterparts to extend their business trips to include weekends.
-Clearly, they love to travel.
+The same survey also found that Asian business travelers are twice as likely as their European counterparts to extend their business trips to include weekends.
+They love to travel.

 But it’s probably not because of the glamour of the globetrotting lifestyle.

-Based on the fact that 41 percent of them are willing to fly low-cost carriers for business, it’s safe to say that to these individuals, the point of travelling is not about the surface luxuries, and that few actually get to enjoy them.
+Based on the fact that 41 percent of them are willing to fly low-cost carriers for business, it’s safe to say that to these individuals, the point of traveling is not about the surface luxuries and that few get to enjoy them.

-Here is a look at the struggles business travellers in Asia have to deal with.
+Here is a look at the struggles business travelers in Asia have to deal with.

-Because of the irregular work schedule and far-flung work locations, business travellers miss out on many significant occasions happening back home.
-Not to mention, business travel can get awfully lonely.
+Because of the irregular work schedule and far-flung work locations, business travelers miss out on many significant occasions happening back home.
+Not to mention, business travel can get lonely.

 Unfortunately, such flexibility isn’t quite the norm.

-As a business traveller, you don’t always get to choose either of those things.
+As a business traveler, you don’t always get to choose either of those things.

 Even when you get some freedom of choice, you’re usually only allowed to pick from a pre-approved list of options — and you can be sure that most of them won’t match your expectations.

 Most of us aren’t used to reading the fine print.
-And this happens to business travellers too, even when there might be serious consequences.
+This happens to business travelers too, even when there might be serious consequences.

 When you’re not familiar with your company’s travel policies, things can get complicated in the long run.
 You may be able to get away with it in the beginning, but you’ll end up with more problems than you’d anticipated.